 However, the storage box is durable at 70 cubic feet with lockable doors, making it ideal for safely storing lawnmowers and any other gardening tool outdoors.

 A storage box like the Suncast Stow-Away Horizontal Storage Shed can be your solution.
-This option is pricey but can hold up to any punishment from the rain or wind.
+This lawn mower box is pricey but can withstand any punishment from the rain or wind.

-If you live in a moderately intense climate, your mower will survive in a tent.
-However, the tent must be made of high-quality fabric that withstands harsh weather elements.
+Your mower will survive in a tent if you live in a moderately intense climate.
+However, the tent must be made of high-quality fabric that withstands harsh weather.

-Also, ensure it’s well condensed and that no water is left under your mower during a severe storm.
-Finally, fasten the tent so it doesn’t get ripped by strong winds.
+Also, ensure it’s well condensed and no water is left under your mower during a severe storm.
+Finally, fasten the tent so it isn’t ripped by strong winds.

 We recommend this premium ShelterLogic Water-resistant storage tent that offers a versatile, durable, and weatherproof solution for your lawnmower and other gardening tools.